gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 \indent We don't typically use the previous ideas to interpret the typical log-log regression model, instead we combine our two previous interpretation techniques to generate our interpretation.

+\newpage

 We need to work out the mathematics of doubling $x$ and the changes in $y$ starting with the $\mathit{\boldsymbol{\log(y)\sim \log(x)}}$
 ***model*** that we would get out of fitting the SLR with both variables
 log-transformed: